nemo0622/pokeemerald_base/README.md

 - All Pokémon can evolve without trades, and can evolve into regional forms where applicable
     - Ex: Many Pokémon evolve into Hisuian evolutions when evolved at night, or with Dusk Stones
     - Note: "Daytime" evolutions start at 6 am, and "Nighttime" evolutions start at 8 pm
+- Gen 6+ style EXP.
+Share, able to be toggled on/off!

 ## Known Issues, Future Plans, & Credits!